markstringer-dti/markstringer-dti.github.io/dti.md

 Everybody in the room knew that "Mr Two" was right.
 The bosses in New York heard what he said.
 Unfortunately, the way that "Mr Two" said it was so confrontational that their reaction was exactly the wrong one.
 They literally hired someone to stop him telling them the truth ever again.

-By starting to talk about the rather jolly metaphor of driving a car as a way of thinking about empirical process, we've ended up right at the absolute nitty-gritty of project management.
+We started to talk about the rather jolly metaphor of driving a car as a way of thinking about empirical processr.
+And by doing that, we've ended up right at the absolute nitty-gritty of project management.

 In order to manage a project, you need transparency.
 When you achieve that transparency, you get bad news.
 You have to do something with the bad news.
 What do you do with the bad news?